Shoug-Alomran/CS102-SchoolCourseEnrolmentSystem/docs/structure.md

   - Assessments

 - CRUD operations for all entities
-- Assigning instructors
-- Enrolling and 3.
-Data Management Class

-### dataManager

-Handles all file‑based persistence.

-Responsibilities:

-- Load and save data for:
-  - Students
-  - Instructors
-  - Administrators
-  - Courses
-  - Assessments

-- CRUD operations for all entities
-- Assigning instructors
+- Assigning instructors to courses
 - Enrolling and dropping students
-- Generating reports dropping students
-- Generating reports
+- Generating reports and statistics

-This class ensures

-This class ensures that system data persists across that system data persists across program sessions program sessions.
+This class ensures that all system data persists across program sessions.

----

-## 4. Main Application Class

-### SchoolCourse.

 ---